 Still, it is considered a national landmark as there are several legends attached to it.
-While some tell a story of a boy who urinated on the enemies to save the city, others believe the tale of a lost boy and found pissing in the garden.
+While some tell a story of a boy who urinated on the enemies to save the city, others believe it represents the tale of a lost boy found peeing in a garden.

 The original bronze statue rests safely in the Brussels City Museum after several attempts of vandalism.
-However, a replica still stands pissing in the fountain near the Grand Palace.
+However, a replica still stands urinating in the fountain near the Grand Palace.

 Although not considered one of the greatest sculptures of all time, the Manneken Pis is an interesting one.
 This statue depicts a naked little boy peeing into the basin of a fountain.
 The Brabantine sculptor Jerome Duquesnoy the Elder created this statue in 1619.

-The Manneken Pis is in fact one of the most popular symbols in all of Belgium.
-It is also considered to be a sign of so-called Belgitude.
-It is also a perfect of example of how the people of Belgium love folk humor.
+The Manneken Pis is, in fact, one of the most popular symbols in all of Belgium.
+It is also considered to be a sign of so-called Belgitude or Belgian soul and identity.
+It is also a perfect example of how the people of Belgium love folk humor.